Inner Thigh Darkening: Causes and Natural Solutions

 Step 4: Target Treatment

-Apply a brightening serum or cream to inner thighs after cleansing.
-Products with turmeric, kojic acid, or niacinamide work best.
+Apply a brightening serum to inner thighs after cleansing.
+Products with turmeric, kojic acid, or niacinamide work well.
 Allow full absorption before dressing.

 What Affects Your Results